zaida04/yoki/README.md

-# AkairoTemplate
+# Yoki (WIP)
-A template for Akairo based TS Discord.js Bots.
+Yet another Discord bot.

 ## What is this?
-This is my personal structure template for Akairo based TS Discord.js Bots.
-Comes with a QueryBuilder called `knex.js`, with compatibility with multiple types of SQL databases.
+This is Yoki, a discord bot that encorporates ideas that I think some discord bots are missing.

-## Structure
+## Commands
-`src/core/client/Client.ts` - Main Akairo Client.
-`src/core/index.ts` - Main script that runs the client and related packages.
-`src/core/listeners/**` - Listeners for the Client.
-`src/core/commands/**` - Non Packaged commands for the client.
-`src/core/inhibitors/**` - Inhibitors for the Client.
-`src/core/managers/**` - Managers for structures.
-`src/core/structures/**` - Custom/Extended Structures.
+Coming soon.

+## How can I contribute?
+Yoki is structured almost like a monorepo, with each module of it (giveaway, logging, etc) in different folders in src/.
+The structure we are attempting to create is so that only one line has to be changed in the core to add another module.
+Just extend core/structures/modules.

 ## Scripts
-`npm start` - Run the bot using ts-node
-`npm run start::build` - Compile the bot, and run the compiled source.
+`npm start` - Compile the bot and run it.
 `npm run lint` - Lint the TS of the bot
 `npm run build` - Compile the bot

 ### LICENSING
-Created ~10/03/2020
+Created ~10/04/2020

-**AkairoTemplate** © [zaida04](https://github.com/zaida04), Released under the [MIT](https://github.com/zaida04/AkairoTemplate/blob/master/LICENSE) License.
+**Yoki** © [zaida04](https://github.com/zaida04), Released under the [MIT](https://github.com/zaida04/Yoki/blob/master/LICENSE) License.
 Authored and maintained by zaida04.

 > GitHub [@zaida04](https://github.com/zaida04)